Nexmo/nexmo-developer/_tutorials/client-sdk-ios-in-app-messaging.md

 }];
 ```

-> **Note:** at the end of this Async request, the completion block is invoked with an `NXMConversation` object if the conversation was created, or an error object if something went wrong.
+At the end of this Async request, the completion block is invoked with an `NXMConversation` object if the conversation was created, or an error object if something went wrong.

 ### Join a conversation

-Join a conversation to be a member of the conversation and have the ability to send and receive messages and other conversation related information:
+Join a conversation to be a member of the conversation and have the ability to send and receive messages and other conversation-related information:

 ```objective-c
 [conversation joinWithCompletion:^(NSError * _Nullable error, NXMMember * _Nullable member) {